LukasMarx/ai-food-blog/src/content/posts/Spaghetti Bolognese.md

 recipeYield: "4"
 calories: 670
 recipeCuisine: "Italian"
+recipeInstructions:
-recipeInstructions: [
+  [
     "In a large pot, bring water to a boil.
 Add salt and spaghetti and cook according to package instructions.", "In a large pan, heat olive oil over medium heat.
 Add chopped onion and cook until translucent.", "Add minced garlic and cook for 1 minute.",
     "Add ground beef and cook until browned.",
     "Add canned tomatoes, tomato paste, dried oregano, dried basil, bay leaf, salt, and pepper.", "Stir well and bring to a simmer.
 Cover and cook for 20 minutes.", "Remove the bay leaf and taste the sauce.
 Adjust the seasoning as needed.", "Drain the spaghetti and add it to the pan with the sauce.
-Toss well to coat the pasta with the sauce.", "Serve hot with grated Parmesan cheese."
+Toss well to coat the pasta with the sauce.", "Serve hot with grated Parmesan cheese.",
   ]
 ---

 ## Introduction